Cibecue, Arizona

 Cibecue (Dishchiiʼ Bikoh "Horizontally Red Valley/Canyon") is a census-designated place (CDP) in Navajo County, Arizona, United States, on the Fort Apache Indian Reservation.
-The population was 1,713 in the 2010 United States Census.
+The population was 1,816 in the 2020 United States Census.

-The current council leaders are Arnold Beach Sr. and Tony Alsenay.
+The current council leaders are Travis Tessay Sr. and Tony Alsenay.

 The Cibecue community has a high unemployment rate, which was exacerbated by the Rodeo–Chediski Fire, Arizona's second-largest wildfire in recorded history.
 Education is the sector that employs the most people in the community.